No results...

 Image credit: SKAF

-5. Add sharing buttons
+16. Add sharing buttons

 An easy way to get more exposure for your Christmas campaign is to let your customers become your promoters.
 Add a simple share button to every email so customers can tell other people about your offers.
 But, don't overwhelm them with too many options.
-Pick 3-4 platforms your subscribers are most active on and add social media sharing buttons for those.
+Pick the 3-4 platforms your subscribers are most active on and add social media sharing buttons for those.

 Wildist had a creative Christmas newsletter idea when it came to sharing.
 They encouraged subscribers to forward Wildist newsletters to friends and family to inspire gift ideas for themselves!

-Wildist wishlisht email forwarding example
+Wildist wishlist email forwarding example

 Image credit: Wildist

-7. Add urgency
+18. Add urgency

 holiday email urgency example email marketing red background